 The incidence is estimated at ~1:1,000,000 3.
 There is a recognized male predilection (M:F = 3:1).
 It usually presents in young children.

 Azouz et al. has proposed the following classification:

 - classic form: characteristic hemimelic distribution involving more than one bone or epiphysis within a single lower extremity

-- localised form: single bone affection unilateral or bilateral
+- localized form: single bone affection unilateral or bilateral

-- generalised form: involving the whole limb from pelvis to foot
+- generalized form: involving the whole limb from pelvis to foot

 The etiology is uncertain but is thought to be congenital.

 - lower extremity is more common than upper extremity

 - distal ends are more affected